Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The JPEG2000 standards have a high degree of sophistication and versatility.
 In order to encourage the proliferation of Helioviewer image datasets, it should be possible to generate those files with standard conforming software other than the proprietary Kakadu software currently used.
 It becomes therefore necessary to validate the full structure of Helioviewer image files formally and automatically.
 A verification system based on Schematron[^schematron] XML schemas was developed.
 This procedure is able to verify the structure of JPEG2000 file and codestream, including the associated information such as the Helioviewer specific XML metadata, ensuring the end-to-end compatibility with the Helioviewer system.

-The current Helioviewer system needs to interpret JPEG2000 data at several stages:
+The Helioviewer system needs to interpret JPEG2000 data at several stages:

 1. during the generation of the JP2 files -- until now typically from software code written in IDL;
 1. during the ingestion into the Helioviewer server -- since the IDL code cannot be configured for the required features, i.e., precincts and PLT markers, the JP2 files produced by IDL have to be transcoded;